International guide to celebrating Saint Valentine’s Day abroad

 While chocolates, roses and greetings cards are common, the Danes give snowdrops rather than roses, the Italians give Baci Perugina chocolates and South African women wear the names of their would-be lovers on their sleeves.
 Things are taken very seriously elsewhere: China’s Qixi festival involves making temple offerings of melon, and in South Korea, the celebration take three months – first women give gifts on February 14, then men on ‘White Day’ on March 14 and on April 14 it’s ‘Black Day’ for singletons.

 How will you mark Valentine’s Day?

 The way expats choose to celebrate Valentine’s Day will inevitably depend on their personal circumstances and whether they are single or in a relationship.
-And for those in a relationship, the question is whether their partners have come with them, or if they are managing to maintain a long-distance relationship.
+And for those in a relationship, celebrations will depend on whether their partners have come with them or if they are maintaining a long-distance relationship.

 InterNations, the global expat network, discovered in a 2016 survey that 69% of men and 57% of women were in a committed relationship, with 16% of these in a long-distance relationship.
 Younger expats are more likely to be single, with more under 25s being footloose than not.

 So what does living overseas mean for love-lives?

 Valentine’s Day is easier in a couple – just ask Bridget Jones – so being together means that there are more opportunities to celebrate your relationship.
 And while renewal is an important element of any relationship, it is doubly so for expats.
 Moving your lives from one country to another can have a significant impact on the balance of the relationship.

 In most cases, employee relocation involves one person moving for their job, while the other has to decide whether they will go along and become a “trailing spouse” – a description that indicates some of the potential problems that moving overseas for a relationship raises for partners.